 - Unwashed or unpeeled raw fruits and vegetables. - Fruits that do not have a thick, disposable outside covering. - Rare or raw meat or fish or shellfish. - Dairy products from small, independent vendors without pasteurizing facilities, including food of any kind that has been left out in the sun, especially custards, creams, and mayonnaise. - Raw (unpasteurized) milk or milk products.
+Tuberculosis and brucellosis, both serious diseases are transmitted in this way, so the consumption of unpasteurized milk and milk products should be strictly avoided.

-There may be times when refusing an offer of food or beverage, even a drink with ice or avoiding a salad, will be considered rude.
+There may be times when refusing an offer of food or beverage, even a drink with ice or avoiding a salad will be considered rude.
 You must decide for yourself, but polite refusals, thought out in advance, are often handy.
 Discuss these alternatives with your Academic Director(s).